EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    PRK = HKDF-Extract( salt, IKM )
 ~~~~~~~~~~~~~~~~~~~~~~~

+PRK_2e is used to derive key and IV to encrypt message_2.
+PRK_2m3e is used to derive keys and IVs produce a MAC in message_2 and to encrypt message_3.
+PRK_3mEx is used to derive keys and IVs produce a MAC in message_3 and to derive application specific data.

-PRK_2 is derived with the following input:
+PRK_2e is derived with the following input:

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys, and the empty byte string when EDHOC is authenticated with asymmetric keys (signature or static DH).
 The PSK is used as 'salt' to simplify implementation.
 Note that {{RFC5869}} specifies that if the salt is not provided, it is set to a string of zeros (see Section 2.2 of {{RFC5869}}).
 For implementation purposes, not providing the salt is the same as setting the salt to the empty byte string.

 * The input keying material (IKM) SHALL be the ECDH shared secret G_XY (calculated from G_X and Y or G_Y and X) as defined in Section 12.4.1 of {{RFC8152}}.

-Example: Assuming the use of HMAC 256/256 the extract phase of HKDF produces PRK_2 as follows:
+Example: Assuming the use of HMAC 256/256 the extract phase of HKDF produces PRK_2e as follows:

 ~~~~~~~~~~~~~~~~~~~~~~~
-   PRK_2 = HMAC-SHA-256( salt, G_XY )
+   PRK_2e = HMAC-SHA-256( salt, G_XY )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where salt = 0x (the empty byte string) in the asymmetric case and salt = PSK in the symmetric case.

-The pseudorandom keys PRK_3 and PRK_4 are defined as follow:
+The pseudorandom keys PRK_2m3e and PRK_3mEx are defined as follow:

-* If the Reponder authenticates with a static Diffie-Hellman key, then PRK_3 = HKDF-Extract( PRK_2, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R, else PRK_3 = PRK_2.
+* If the Reponder authenticates with a static Diffie-Hellman key, then PRK_2m3e = HKDF-Extract( PRK_2e, G_RX ), where G_RX is the ECDH shared secret calculated from G_R and X, or G_X and R, else PRK_2m3e = PRK_2e.

-* If the Initiator authenticates with a static Diffie-Hellman key, then PRK_4 = HKDF-Extract( PRK_3, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I, else PRK_4 = PRK_3.
+* If the Initiator authenticates with a static Diffie-Hellman key, then PRK_3mEx = HKDF-Extract( PRK_2m3e, G_IY ), where G_IY is the ECDH shared secret calculated from G_I and Y, or G_Y and I, else PRK_3mEx = PRK_2m3e.

 Example: Assuming the use of curve25519, the ECDH shared secrets G_XY, G_RX, and G_IY are the outputs of the X25519 function {{RFC7748}}: